 Another easy way to enhance the Hawaiian atmosphere in your room is by incorporating furniture pieces in bamboo, driftwood, and other rustic wooden materials.
 Darker furniture will be useful to contrast with a lighter color scheme.
 Go lighter if you are going for the deep blues and rocky shore grays of the more nautical design elements.
 You may also want to play with another home decor style dimension: texture.
 To create a more frugal space, you can add variety in the materials used to embellish the space: textured walls, woven grass, stones, and raw wood.

 Natural Polynesian Decorating Ideas

 Give yourself the comfort of a picnic table in your backyard, along with stylish Polynesian home décor embellishments.
-You can surround your outdoor gathering area with Tiki torches for added charm, set up some hammocks, and swings.
+You can surround your outdoor gathering area with Tiki torches (especially hard carved ones with indigenous designs) for added charm, set up some hammocks, and swings.
 Don’t forget to tend to your garden and lawn!
 You’ve got all the ingredients for a laid-back session of food and jamming with your friends and family.
 Light up the grill—or a bonfire, go bold!—and don’t skip on the décor.
 Remember the textiles you used for your main living areas?
 Save some for the lu’au.
 We hope you have enjoyed these Polynesian decorating ideas!

 Content creator here at Champion Supplies.
 When I’m not writing, you can find me fishing and hiking in the great outdoors!